Publishing Staff

 Our longtime readers will be familiar with the names Helen Hull Hitchcock, Father Jerry Pokorsky, and Father Joseph Fessio, SJ.
 This founding trio, along with the Adoremus Board, numerous authors, and countless donors, launched Adoremus 25 years ago as an instrument of orthodox, faithful liturgical renewal.
 Today’s publishing team is grateful to carry on this important work.
 Meet the eight people that work to bring you today’s Adoremus Bulletin.

-Christopher Carstens has been editor and publisher of the Adoremus Bulletin since 2015, following the death of Helen Hull Hitchcock.
-He serves full-time as Director of the Office for Sacred Worship in the Diocese of La Crosse, Wisconsin, a position he’s held since 1998, and is a visiting faculty member at the Liturgical Institute in Mundelein, Illinois.
+Christopher Carstens served as editor and publisher of the Adoremus Bulletin since 2015, following the death of Helen Hull Hitchcock.
+In the Summer of 2025, Chris moved into the role of Director of Adoremus: Society for the Renewal of the Sacred Liturgy.
+He serves full-time as Director of the Office for Sacred Worship in the Diocese of La Crosse, Wisconsin, a position he’s held since 1998, and is cofounder of the Institute for Liturgical Formation at Christendom College.
 “There are few more rewarding things than helping priests and ministers celebrate the liturgy beautifully,” says Mr. Carstens, “as well as leading the faithful to pray more fruitfully, which is why Adoremus’s work is so valuable.”
 He and his wife, Marguerite, live in southwest Wisconsin; they have eight children.

 This image has an empty alt attribute; its file name is obrien-family-pic-1024x1024.jpg

-Danelle Bjornson has worked in the graphic and web design industry for more than 21 years and currently serves as full-time creative manager for the Diocese of La Crosse.
-She creates website and other digital designs for her church and often as a freelancer.
+Danelle Bjornson has worked in the graphic and web design industry for 25 years.
+She creates websites and other digital designs and often works as a freelancer.
 She and her husband, Ty, live in rural Wisconsin near the scenic Mississippi River with their two children.
-Between managing “two littles,” serving as Den Mother for a local Cub Scouts den, and volunteering for her church, she enjoys reading history books with a little bit of drama, as well as having a good brew.
-“I love my job and being able to communicate the beauty of God’s message using graphic design elements,” says Ms. Bjornson.
+She enjoys reading history books with a touch of drama and savoring a good brew.
+“I love my work and being able to communicate the beauty of God’s message through graphic design,” says Ms. Bjornson.
 “There is nothing more rewarding than spreading God’s message and growing in the Word.”

-Jesse Weiler, who serves as Adoremus’s social media manager, is the Director of the Liturgical Institute in Mundelein, Illinois, where he began as the Assistant Director of Marketing and Communications in 2015.
-Mr. Weiler has spent the better part of five years creating digital content aimed at liturgical renewal across the globe, including the award-winning podcast, The Liturgy Guys.
-“As we see all of the pain and suffering throughout the world today, we must always remember that the principle way to provide healing is through the sacred liturgy.
-It has been a source of pride for me to share in this mission with Adoremus Bulletin,” says Mr. Weiler.
-He lives in Libertyville, Illinois, with his wife, Kim, and their three children, Agnes, Isaac, and Azalia.
+Jesse Weiler, who serves as Adoremus’s social media consultant, is the owner of Suite 25 Consulting services which helps small businesses with their digital marketing needs.
+Mr. Weiler has spent the better part of 20 years creating digital content aimed at liturgical renewal across the globe, including the award-winning podcast, The Liturgy Guys.
+“As we see all of the pain and suffering throughout the world today, we must always remember that the principal way to provide healing is through the sacred liturgy.
+It has been a source of pride for me to share in this mission with Adoremus,” says Mr. Weiler.
+He lives in Libertyville, Illinois, with his wife, Kim, and their six children, Agnes, Isaac, Azalia, Theodore, Gianna, and Avila.

 This image has an empty alt attribute; its file name is Diamond-1024x789.jpg

 Eugene Diamond works closely with the editors and staff at Adoremus in the areas of marketing and fundraising.
-He also serves as a Managing Consultant and the Director of Client Engagement for American Philanthropic, a nonprofit strategic consulting and services firm.
+He also serves as the founder and principal of Commonweal Charitable, a nonprofit strategic consulting and services firm.
 “As Cardinal Robert Sarah has written so forcefully, the liturgy is ‘the space par excellence where Catholics should experience unity in truth, in faith, and in love,’” says Mr. Diamond.
 “At its heart Adoremus is always endeavoring to make us aware of the beauty and unity of the liturgy, and it’s an honor to play a role in carrying out the organization’s noble mission.”
-Mr. Diamond lives in the Kansas City, Missouri, area with his wife, Colleen, and their six children.
+Mr. Diamond lives in the Kansas City, Missouri, area with his wife and children.

 Elizabeth Gallagher has been office manager of the Adoremus Bulletin since 2015.
 She is a graduate of Thomas Aquinas College in Santa Paula, California.
-Before taking on her role as wife and mother, she taught grade school and high school, and worked as annual appeal coordinator for the Diocese of La Crosse.
+Before taking on her role as wife and mother, she taught grade school and high school, and she worked as annual appeal coordinator for the Diocese of La Crosse, Wisconsin.
 She works from home and homeschools her children.
 “Passing on the faith is central to my role as a mother, and authentic and beautiful liturgy is key to evangelization.
 I truly enjoy the contact that I have with our subscribers,” she says.
-Ms. Gallagher, her husband, Michael, and their six children live in southern Wisconsin.
+She feels blessed that her children have remained in the faith as they have gone out into the world.
+Ms. Gallagher, her husband, Michael, and their children live in southern Wisconsin.

 Jeremy Priest has been content editor for Adoremus Bulletin since 2018.
 He serves as the Chair of the Department of Discipleship Formation and Director of the Office of Worship for the Diocese of Lansing, Michigan.
 He holds an STL from the Liturgical Institute of the University of St. Mary of the Lake, Mundelein, Illinois, and has taught undergraduate courses in Scripture and Ecclesiology.
-“Helping people experience the Mass as the renewal of the covenant, as the overlapping and interlocking of heaven and earth, is an experience of joy for me, and I rejoice whenever I get an opportunity to do that,” Mr. Priest says.
+“Helping people experience the Mass as the renewal of the covenant with God, as the overlapping and interlocking of heaven and earth, is an experience of joy for me, and I’m delighted whenever I get an opportunity to do that,” Mr. Priest says.
 “I’m so grateful for the opportunity to work for the renewal of the Sacred Liturgy.”
-He and his wife, Genevieve, have three children and live in Grand Ledge, Michigan.
+He and his wife, Genevieve, have four children and live in Lansing, Michigan.